LeonDWong/notes/web-security.md

 #### Strict-Transport-Security

-The HTTP **Strict-Transport-Security** response header (often abbreviated as HSTS)  lets a web site tell browsers that it should only be accessed using HTTPS, instead of using HTTP.
+The HTTP **Strict-Transport-Security** response header (often abbreviated as HSTS)  lets a web site tell browsers that it should only be accessed using HTTPS, instead of using HTTP.(using in https site)

 > Strict-Transport-Security: max-age=<expire-time>
 > Strict-Transport-Security: max-age=<expire-time>; includeSubDomains